knpuniversity/javascript/knpu/ep3-webpack/production-build.md

 ## Using NODE_ENV

+> Here I think we need to link webpack.mode var with NODE_ENV

 In Node applications, there's a standard way to *signal* the environment to your
 apps: by setting an environment variable called `NODE_ENV`.
 To read this, you can say `process.env.NODE_ENV`: